mars-sim/mars-sim/README.md

 JDK 17 is the next long-term support (LTS) release.

 For r5389 and onward,
-* Revert back to requiring only JRE 11 for running mars-sim
+* Requires only JRE 11 for running mars-sim
-* Revert back to requiring only JDK 11 (or openjdk 11) for compiling binary
+* Requires only JDK 11 (or openjdk 11) for compiling binary

 For r5274 and onward,
 * Requires JRE 14 for running mars-sim